DenisSerbin/AWS-ML-Engineer-Course-CapstoneProject/README.md

 - 'content.csv' - content items with descriptions,
 - 'correlations.csv' - an alignment of the topics with the content items.

-All the files can be downloaded from the competition page https://www.kaggle.com/competitions/learning-equality-curriculum-recommendations/data
+The files are too large to be uploaded here.
+They can be downloaded from the competition page https://www.kaggle.com/competitions/learning-equality-curriculum-recommendations/data

 ## Retriever